cduerr/cloompt/README.md

 ### Context Dialogs / Conversations

-Context (dialogs) are saved to ~/.config/cloompt/context/  and maintained automatically.
+Context (dialogs) are saved to ~/.config/cloompt/context/  and maintained (pruned) automatically.
+System prompts are not saved to context.

+Use `--history` to view the current session context, or `--history=json` to view the context as JSON.

 Use `--reset` to flush the current session context.